 It can progress to obstruction, even if the patient is not intubated, have a tracheostomy kit in the room.

 If the patient with H. influenzae epiglottitis has unvaccinated household members less than 4 years, give rifampin prophylaxis once daily x 4 days in a dose of 20 mg/kg/day, regardless of immunization status.
 The patient should also receive rifampin to eliminate carriage and to prevent reintroduction of the organism into the household.

-It is considered poor form to look down the throat of a patient with suspected epiglottitis without a tracheostomy kit at the bedside as looking with a tongue blade can induce obstruction.
+It is considered poor form to look down the throat of a patient with suspected epiglottitis without a tracheostomy kit at the bedside as looking with a tongue blade can induce spasm and obstruction.
 There are them that poo poo this concept based on low incidence in the literature, but having seen it twice in my career, I remain a wee bit leery.

 Last Update: 07/10/18.